mre/kafka-influxdb/README.rst

 Alternatives
 ------------

 There is a Kafka input plugin and an InfluxDB output plugin for logstash.
-Currently InfluxDB 0.9 support is not part of the official logstash Influxdb output plugin (see `this issue <https://github.com/logstash-plugins/logstash-output-influxdb/issues/24>`__ and `this pull request <https://github.com/logstash-plugins/logstash-output-influxdb/pull/29>`__)

-There is a fork which supports Influxdb 0.9 and also allows us to set the InfluxDB measurement name from a field in the graphite string.
+It supports Influxdb 0.9+.
 We've achieved a message throughput of around 5000 messages/second with that setup.
-Check out the configuration at `contrib/logstash/config.conf`.
+Check out the configuration at `docker/logstash/config.conf`.
 You can run the benchmark yourself:

 ::

-   # Start the logstash docker-compose setup
-   docker-compose -f docker-compose-logstash.yml up -d
-   # Open an interactive shell to the logstash container
+    make RUNTIME=logstash
-   docker exec -it kafkainfluxdb_logstash_1 bash
+    docker exec -it logstash
-   # Run the benchmark
-   ./run.sh
+    logstash -f config.conf

 Please send a Pull Request if you know of other tools that can be mentioned here.